S-ecki/DBS_Project/README.md

 `Launcher` contains <sup>(you guessed it)</sup> the _main_ method.
 It fills all the tables with the data provided and additionally keeps track of all the foreign keys needed to dynamically create relationships between the entities.</br>
 _Note: Further comments to understand the code are provided inside the file._

 _Note: The amount of tupels inserted is static in this program.
 However, it would be an easy extension to have a command line interface to pass parameters for the inserted amount on each table.
-Further randomization of the Primary Key attributes would be required, but that shouldn´t be problem.
+Further randomization of the Primary Key attributes would be required, but that shouldn´t be a problem.
 My time is just very limited right now :(_

 ## PHP + Bootstrap